pbierkortte/AI-Prompt-Toolkit/tools/job_company_recon.md

 ### FAQ

-1. **Q: How often should I update my research?**
+1. **Q: How often should I update my research using this tool?**
-   A: Before each application or interview.
-For fast-moving companies, weekly.
+   A: Before each application stage and interview.
+For fast-moving industries, update weekly.

-2. **Q: Can I use this for multiple companies?**
+2. **Q: Can I use this tool for multiple companies?**
    A: Yes.
-Just input specific details for each company.

-3. **Q: What if I can't find all the requested information?**
-   A: Use what you have.
-Note any gaps - it could be a good interview question.

-4. **Q: How do I verify information accuracy?**
-   A: Cross-reference multiple sources.
-Prioritize recent official company statements and reputable financial reports.

-5. **Q: Should I include negative information about the company?**
-   A: Include factual information.
-Be prepared to discuss it objectively if it comes up.
+Run the prompt separately for each company, changing the company name and role inputs each time.
+You'll get a unique overview for each company.

-6. **Q: How detailed should my research be?**
+3. **Q: How detailed is the research output from this tool?**
-   A: Enough to speak confidently about the company and ask informed questions.
-Quality over quantity.
+   A: Comprehensive but focused.
+It provides enough depth to discuss the company confidently and ask informed questions without overwhelming detail.

-7. **Q: Is it worth researching smaller or less-known companies?**
-   A: Absolutely.
-It often gives you an edge as fewer candidates do thorough research on these.
+4. **Q: What if the tool finds limited information about a company?**
+   A: It will focus on available industry trends and competitors.
+It will also suggest relevant questions to ask about the company's future plans.

+5. **Q: How can I verify the information provided by this tool?**
+   A: Cross-check key points with official company sources, recent news, and industry publications.
+Remember, the tool uses publicly available information, which may have limitations.